Last Updated on by LAUNCHTIP

 You could have two different priced items; one high and one low.
 If you’re selling the high-priced items on one store, the lowest priced items may not appeal to the same clientele.
 Having another store to sell the lowest priced products means you can focus that website at a different audience, therefore expanding your overall target audience.

-In conclusion, it’s easier to have separate stores and accounts where you can manage them individually.
+In conclusion, it’s easier in some use cases to have separate stores and accounts where you can manage them individually.

 Multiple Stores on one paid account